ebwittenberg/front-end-movie-project/README.md

 #### Description
-MovieCloud is a front-end web application that allows a user to input their zipcode and is returned a list of movies showing in theatres on the next rainy day (within five days).
+MovieCloud is a front-end web application that shows movies playing in theaters based on zip code and the next rainy day (within 5 days).

 #### Features
 * Zip Code search to fetch local weather from [Open Weather Map](https://openweathermap.org)